Tintagel Castle, perched on the rugged cliffs of Cornwall’s north coast, is a place of myth, history and beauty.

 What to see at Tintagel Castle

-The main attraction for tourists at Tintagel Castle is its breathtaking natural beauty.
+The main attraction for tourists at Tintagel Castle is its unique natural setting.
 The site is located within Tintagel Island, separated from the mainland by a narrow bridge.
 The dramatic cliffs, crashing waves and panoramic views of the Atlantic Ocean provide an awe-inspiring backdrop for the castle ruins.
 Visitors can cross the footbridge, which offers a thrilling approach to the island and explore the castle’s ancient remains.

 The castle itself boasts well-preserved walls, staircases, and chambers that allow visitors to envision the medieval life that once flourished here.
-The great hall, where nobles once gathered, still echoes with whispers of the past.
-A stroll through the ruins provides a glimpse into the architectural marvels of the medieval era and an appreciation for the castle’s strategic significance.

-Beyond its historical allure, Tintagel Castle also offers a chance to connect with the Arthurian legends that have fueled imaginations for centuries.
+Beyond its historical allure, Tintagel Castle also offers a chance to connect with the Arthurian legends that have fuelled imaginations for centuries.
 Visitors can explore areas such as Merlin’s Cave, said to be the dwelling place of the legendary wizard.
 It’s a place where reality and myth intersect, allowing tourists to step into the mystical world of King Arthur and his knights.

 Visiting Tintagel Castle